EhsanRahimian/ProcoreGit/README.md

 We’re looking for/grading on your ability to:

-Interface with a REST API, given the docs
+Interface with a REST API, given the docs/&/
-Program a nice looking, compelling UI
+Program a nice looking, compelling UI/&/
 Handle any trickiness or math involved in a side-by-side diff GUI